lengning/EBSeq/README.md

 Cross-sample TPM/FPKM/RPKM comparisons will be feasible only when no hypothetical DE genes present across samples (Or when assuming the DE genes are sort of 'symmetric' regarding up and down regulation).

+## RealFC vs PostFC

+The posterior fold change estimations will give less extreme values for low expressers. e.g. if gene1 has mean1 = 5000 and mean2 = 1000,
+its FC and PostFC will both be 5.
+If gene2 has mean1 = 5 and mean2 =
+1, its FC will be 5 but its PostFC will be < 5 and closer to 1.
+Therefore when we sort the PostFC, gene2 will be less significant than gene1.